ircam-ismm/webaudio-tutorials/basics/oscillators-and-audio-files.md

 myButton.addEventListener('click', function onClick() { console.log('clicked'); });
 ```

-But, now our line of code starts to be a bit long and hard to read, so can just insert line breaks to make it a bit more pretty:
+But, now our line of code starts to be a bit long and hard to read, so we can just insert line breaks to make it a bit more pretty:

 ```js
 myButton.addEventListener('click', function onClick() {